Cultivation System Primer

 Can I fix a messy build later?

 Usually yes, but it costs time.
-The earlier you focus, the smoother your campaign feels.
+The earlier you focus, the smoother your campaign feels, because re-leveling neglected arts is slower than developing the right ones from the start.